Code-Institute-Submissions/PT-n-Podcaster/README.md

 ##### Fonts:

-I chose to use the fonts <a href="https://fonts.google.com/specimen/Lato?sidebar.open=true&selection.family=Lato"> Lato</a> and <a href="https://fonts.google.com/specimen/Montserrat?selection.family=Lato|Montserrat&query=montser">Montserrat</a>.
-After looking at other fitness/ wellness websites, I found the two fonts regularly appearing and realised that it was probably because they are easy to read and also have the scope to be pretty impactful.
+I chose to use the fonts <a href= <a href="https://fonts.googleapis.com/css?family=Roboto&display=swap">ROBERTO</a> After looking at other fitness/ wellness websites, I found the two fonts regularly appearing and realised that it was probably because they are easy to read and also have the scope to be pretty impactful.

 ##### Colours: